mikolajroszak/integromat.github.io/_includes/directives/response.temp.md

             "param2": "hello, {{temp.hello}}" // will be "hello, world"
         },
         "response": {
-            "temp": {} // will have the foillowing properties:
+            "temp": {} // will have the following properties:
                        // temp.foo == "baz"
                        // temp.hello == "world"
                        // temp.param1 == "bar-baz"